robphilipp/stream-charts/README.md

 ### properties

-The [examples](src/app/examples) directory has example code that was used to generate the charts in the images above.
-The [StreamingRasterChart](src/app/examples/StreamingRasterChart.tsx) provides an example of using the raster chart.
-The [StreamingScatterChart](src/app/examples/StreamingScatterChart.tsx) provides an example of using the scatter chart.
+The [examples](https://github.com/robphilipp/stream-charts-examples) project has example code that was used to generate the charts in the images above.
+The [StreamingRasterChart](https://github.com/robphilipp/stream-charts-examples/blob/master/src/app/examples/StreamingRasterChart.tsx) provides an example of using the raster chart.
+The [StreamingScatterChart](https://github.com/robphilipp/stream-charts-examples/blob/master/src/app/examples/StreamingScatterChart.tsx) provides an example of using the scatter chart.
 Both of these examples provide controls for enabling the filtering, tooltip, tracker, and magnifier enhancements.

 Each chart accepts a number of required and optional properties.
 The properties are divided into
 1. style,